reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Congratulations!
-You now have a working tic-tac-toe game.
-And you've just learned the basics of React too.
-So _you_ are the real winner here.
-Here is what the code should look like:
+Here is what your code should look like at this point:

 <Sandpack>